thomasnield/classroom-scheduling-demo/README.md

 Build the Kotlin project with Gradle, then run the `main()` function inside the `InputAndRun.kt` file.
 You can also change the hardcoded inputs in that file too.

 This can take a few minutes to run depending on your machine's computing power.
 My Surface Pro ran hot executing the solver.
 I learned I could put a few functions in the model to gently guide it away from unncessary territory.
 For instance, classes with 3 repetitions a week need to have the first session on Monday.
-There's no reason why
+There's no reason to have it explore any other permutations later in the week.

 ## Observations